 (BLUE & RED, PASTEURIZED):

 Blue swimming crab pricing remains at very high levels.
-The extremely high prices we have been living with are definitely starting to cause many operators to remove the product from their menus.
+The extremely high prices we have been living with are definitely starting to cause many operators to remove the products from their menus.
 Demand is slowing on the large sizes, which is now starting to force packers to review pricing.
 We could see some slight relief as the summer continues, depending on what demand does.

 Red swimming crab pricing will be moving up for next week.
 Inventory is becoming nonexistent, and we expect to see this continue through the summer season.

 Mexico blue crab season is in full production, with stable pricing.
-Inventory positions are very good at this time with the exception of claw meat.
+Inventory positions are very good at this time, with the exception of claw meat.

 All vendors are currently off the market.
 Low inventory levels were caused by lower quotas.

-Fishing in Canada is now underway in all zones.
+Fishing in Canada is continuing in all zones.
 Pricing continues to move up, as sales are strong by buyers trying to fill the gap from the 2017 season.
 Outlook is for pricing to remain at these levels or a bit higher for the next few weeks.
 Time will tell once we start hitting quota restrictions.
 More fishing areas have been closed due to whale sightings.